Samin-Sadaf7/samin-sadaf.github.io/README.md

 ![Traffic Sign Detection](/assets/img/Traffic_Sign.png)

 ### The Red Owl - Connect IUTians Worldwide GitHub Link
-Node.js, Express.js, MongoDB, React.js
 [Github](https://github.com/Samin-Sadaf7/TheRedOwl.git)

-In this project, I developed key features including user profile creation, authentication, and email verification.
-I also implemented a robust search system with advanced filters to help users easily navigate profiles, events, and blog posts, fostering a dynamic and connected community.
+In this project, I engineered a full-stack web platform using **Node.js**, **Express.js**, **MongoDB**, and **React.js** to connect IUT students, teachers, and alumni.
+I implemented core features such as user profile creation, secure authentication, and email verification.
+Additionally, I built an advanced search system with dynamic filters for profiles, events, and blog posts—enhancing user engagement and streamlining access to relevant content within the community.

 ![RedOwl](/assets/img/redowl.png)

 ### Rong - An Event Management Platform
-Node.js, Express.js, MongoDB, React.js
 [Github](https://github.com/Samin-Sadaf7/Rong---An-event-management-system.git)

 On a three‑person team, I helped create an **event‑management website**.
-I implemented customer profiles with email verification and ticket‑booking functionality, added a customer review section for post‑event feedback, and integrated secure payments by building the checkout flow with the **Stripe API**.
+I designed the customer profiles with email verification and ticket‑booking functionality, added a customer review section for post‑event feedback, and integrated secure payments by building the checkout flow with the **Stripe API**.
+The frontend was done using **React JS**, backend was done using **Express JS**, and as a database **MongoDB** was integrated.

 ![Rong Platform](/assets/img/rong.png)

 ### Collborative ChatGPT- Group Study with AI assistant
-Python, FastAPI, Next Js, MongoDB

-I developed a **collaborative tool powered by ChatGPT** to enhance user‑AI interaction.
-The system features error categorization and automatic response correction, allowing users to identify and refine inaccurate outputs.
-I also integrated the **ChatGPT API** to enable iterative feedback loops for continuous model improvement.
+Using **FastAPI**, and **MongoDB**, I developed a **collaborative tool powered by ChatGPT** to streamline and enhance user‑AI interaction.
+The platform includes intelligent error categorization and automatic response correction, enabling users to identify and refine inaccurate outputs.
+I also integrated the **ChatGPT API** to support iterative feedback loops, facilitating continuous improvement of AI-generated responses in real-time.

 ![Collaborative ChatGPT](/assets/img/CollaborativeGPT.png)